 - If you buy a phone through Google Fi, you can pay for the phone all at once or apply to pay in monthly installments.

-- Your Fi phone will arrive with a Project Fi SIM card.
+- Your Fi phone arrives with a Google Fi SIM card.
 The SIM card allows the device to connect to the Fi Network.

 - Google Accounts with "@gmail.com" email addresses.

 - Accounts that use your own domain name, like work or school accounts.

 - Other Google Accounts, like "@yahoo.com" or "@hotmail.com" email addresses.